 - Paragliding in Pokhara

-- Day 01: Arrive in Kathmandu & check into your hotel
+- Day 01: Arrive in Kathmandu and stay at a hotel

-- Day 02: Drive to Besi Sahar (760 m) by van & check in to your hotel
+- Day 02: Drive to Besi Sahar (760 m) by van and stay at a lodge

 - Day 06: Acclimatization day in Manang, continue staying in the lodge

 - Day 10: Drive to Tatopani (1,200 m) & visit natural hot spring water.
-Check in to a lodge
+Stay at a lodge

 - Day 12: Early Morning Hike to Poon Hill and Trek down to Ulleri and drive to Pokhara by Jeep.
-Check in to your hotel
+Stay at a hotel

-- Day 13: Exploration day in Pokhara visit Santi stupa and international mountain museum o/n hotel
+- Day 13: Exploration day in Pokhara visit Santi stupa and international mountain museum, paragliding etc. Stay at hotel

-- Day 15: Pokhara and drive back to Kathmandu by tourist bus
+- Day 14: Drive back to Kathmandu by tourist bus.
+Stay at hotel.

 - Day 16: Final Departure transfer to TIA airport 3 hours before your flight schedule